 - That you were lawfully arrested for DUI; and

-- That you were advised if you refused to complete a chemical test that your license would be suspended or revoked; and
+- That you were advised if you refused to complete a chemical test that your license would be suspended or revoked for 6 months up to life; and

 - That you refused or failed to complete a chemical test.

-The first two elements of a refusal case really come down to the same issue: did the officer break the law in stopping and arresting you?
+The first two elements of a refusal case really come down to the same issue: were you arrested on reasonable grounds?
 The third element focuses on the way the officer advised you of the consequences of refusing (called the “admonishment”), and is a frequent topic of appeals actions.

 Your Actual Refusal